EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 We can take this approach one step further by writing a test suite for our code as part of a testing framework - a set of tools used to fully automate the process of running tests and further reduce the risk of human error.
-The use of a testing framework becomes particuarly important if your code grows beyond a one or two scripts.
+The use of a testing framework becomes particuarly important if your code grows beyond one or two scripts.

 #### Use test frameworks to automate testing